mikeblackk/ps-sftp-upload-client/README.md

 <h1><b>Powershell SFTP Client</b></h1>

-Upload the latest file in a directory to a SFTP server.
+A PowerShell script that uses WinSCP object library to enable uploading of the latest file in a directory to a SFTP server.

 <h2>Guide</h2>